google/zetasql/docs/graph-patterns.md

 A path can have either a path mode or a [path search prefix][search-prefix], but not both.

-Keywords `PATH` and `PATHS` are syntactic sugar and have no effect on execution.

 #### Examples

 Note: The examples in this section reference a property graph called